ieotaone/dsp/statistics/2-4-cohens_d.md

 ```
 CohenEffectSize(firsts.prglngth, others.prglngth) - CohenEffectSize(firsts.totalwgt_lb, others.totalwgt_lb)
 ```
-0.1175519717270519  \
+0.1175519717270519

-The value is almost 4 times the difference in pregnancy length
+The value of the difference in groups is almost 4 times the difference in pregnancy length